Carlosdvp/Eth-token-exchange-project1/README.md

 The Part 2 project uses React and Bootstrap or the framework and the scaffolding respectively.

 I prefer to use Vue.js, so I have replaced React with Vite.
-And I have also replaced Bootstrap with CSS grid and custom css.
+And I have also replaced Bootstrap/flexbox with CSS grid and custom css.